hailelagi/hailelagi.com/content/writing/trees-for-fun-and-profit.md

 3. one to many(1-N) = is a `bag` of elements of unique keys to many values.
 4. many to many(N-N) = is a `duplicate_bag` of elements with keys and values that multi-map between them.

-These give use the raw materials(set theory) to model all sorts of interesting properties like _referential integrity_ - a relationship between two or more tables or even express _true relational algebra_ by implementing a _join_ but we'll get to those gnarly problems _later_.
-For now, you might be thinking why not implement this by just throwing a hashmap underneath and that works for types `set`, `bag` and `duplicate_bag`.
+These give use the raw materials(set theory) to model all sorts of interesting properties like _referential integrity_ - a relationship between two or more tables or even express _true relational algebra_ by implementing a _join_.
+You might be thinking why not implement this by just throwing a hashmap underneath and that works for types `set`, `bag` and `duplicate_bag`.
 Infact hashmaps are ubiquitious [^4] [^5] [^6] and contain many excellent algorithmic properties: among them O(1) access, this is great, especially when the data set fits in working memory.
 However most implementations in standard libraries are not thread safe.
 CPU cores need to synchronize data access to avoid corrupting data or reading inconsistent or stale data.
 In rust - sharing an `std::collections::hash_map::HashMap` requires wrapping it in two things:

 1. the atomic reference count smart pointer `Arc<T>`
 2. a mutex or some other synchronization mechanism on the critical section because the type does not impl `Send` & `Sync`